gawells/CompleteMagic/README.md

 ]

 ```
 If you disable the CompleteMagic package you'll have to comment out the second keybinding above for snippets to behave normally in this context.
-In some cases it may be necesseray to force a re-read of the completions files with C-M-r.
+In some cases it may be necesseray to force a re-read of the completions files with ^-c-r.